-1. Accounting policies
+Note 1.
+Material accounting policies

-1.1 Basis of preparation
+Note 1.1.
+Basis of preparation

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied in both years presented, unless otherwise stated.